erik1066/pop-os-setup/README.md

 sudo apt install nodejs
 ```

-Run `npm --version` and look for `6.14.2` (or newer) to verify success
+Run `npm --version` and look for `6.14.8` (or newer) to verify success

-Periodically, you will want to update NPM to the latest available version.
+You will want to periodically update NPM to the latest version.
 Do so by running:

 ```bash
 sudo npm install -g npm